tiahia/das-design-system/app/views/get-started/production/README.md

 First you must have followed the [GOV.UK Design System production setup guide](https://design-system.service.gov.uk/get-started/production/).

-## Include the ESFA Frontend in your project
+## Include the DAS Frontend in your project

-To start using MOJ styles, components and patterns contained here, you’ll need to include ESFA Frontend in your project.
+To start using MOJ styles, components and patterns contained here, you’ll need to include DAS Frontend in your project.

-We recommend [installing ESFA Frontend using npm](https://github.com/ministryofjustice/moj-frontend/blob/master/docs/installation/installing-with-npm.md).
+We recommend [installing DAS Frontend using npm](https://github.com/skillsfundingagency/das-frontend/blob/master/docs/installation/installing-with-npm.md).
 Using this option, you will be able to:

 - selectively include the CSS or JavaScript for individual components
 - build your own styles or components based on the palette or typography and spacing mixins